tlaplus-community/tree-sitter-tlaplus/README.md

 The most important files in this repo are `grammar.js` and `src/scanner.cc`.
 The former is the source of truth for parser code generation and the latter contains logic for parsing the context-sensitive parts of TLA⁺ like nested proofs and conjunction/disjunction lists.

+A blog post detailing the development process of this parser can be found [here](https://ahelwer.ca/post/2023-01-11-tree-sitter-tlaplus/).

 ## Aims & Capabilities
 The aim of this project is to facilitate creation of modern user-assistive language tooling for TLA⁺.
 To that end, the project provides two main capabilities: